 If you ever receive offers from companies like this, remember that due diligence is the same in any industry.
 How would you feel if someone told you they were an authorized Toyota dealer, and had a top-secret new Prius that got 100mpg and went 0-60 in 2.3 seconds, but when you arrived for the test drive they just had a few pickups parked in their front yard?

 Look at the business behind the promise, evaluate the claims, and ask for references or case studies.
 Any legitimate company should be able to provide any of these in no time.
-Asking a forum for their opinion might help (As in this case) but imagine if the Googlers had not been there monitoring the conversation? bruben25 may have convinced the client that his company is in fact a partner of Google.Tags for This Post: managing agent, matt cutts, seo firm, mile radius, webmaster central, cards on the table, devil s advocate, partnership relationship, business filings
+Asking a forum for their opinion might help (As in this case) but imagine if the Googlers had not been there monitoring the conversation? bruben25 may have convinced the client that his company is in fact a partner of Google.Tags for This Post: partnership relationship, managing agent, matt cutts, mile radius, devil s advocate, webmaster central, seo firm

 A recent comment in my Facebook feed reminded me to check trending topics on Google: